 - 1/2 c. flour*

-Mix well.
-Set lid on loosely.
-Leave in a warm spot for 12 hours or so, until doubled.
+Refrigerate half of starter, covering with a loose lid.
+Leave the rest in a warm spot for 12 hours or so, until doubled.
 When it just begins to cave in, feed again.

-Refrigerated starter can be revived by leaving the starter out for its feedings for a day or two, to get it back in good standing for excellent bread-making.
+Bottom line, refrigerated starter gets revived by leaving the starter out for its feedings for a day or two, to get it back in good standing for excellent bread-making.
+And there’s no over-abundance of starter-discard-buildup!